-As of October 20, 2019, Moody's Investors Service assigned the issuer rating of "A2" to the Corporation, with a stable outlook.
+As of June 13, 2022, Moody's Investors Service affirmed the issuer rating of "A2" to the Corporation, with a stable outlook.
 The issuer rating is intended to be used as an assessment of the Corporation's financial and operational strength and the credit strength of the Corporation's Members with Management Agreements.